pbasnage/Trello-Clone/README.md

 Run `brew services start mongodb-community@3.2` to start the mongo database.
 Run `node server.js` to start the the local server.

+Close all instances of Chrome and open Chrome on another tab using `open -a /Applications/Google\ Chrome.app --args --disable-web-security --user-data-dir` This turns off the CORS policy that normally would block our requests from reaching our local server.

 In a new terminal tab, run `npm start` to build the Angular project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.